rashmidesai09/Data-Analysis-Projects/README.md

 This folder has details of Rewards credit card data analysis and NBA games done using Python pandas

 ## Power BI
-This folder has details of sales data insights created using Power BI
+This folder has details of Customer Churn Analysis of a Banking dataset created using Power BI